-Whether you’re using a crate to keep your dog safely restrained in the car, or you feel that you need an extra tool to help with potty training, you’ll have to know what size of crate to get for your dog.
+Whether you’re using a crate to keep your dog safely restrained in the car or you feel that you need an extra tool to help with potty training, you’ll have to consider the impact of dog crate sizes and what size of crate to get for your dog.

 Dog crates recommended by dog lovers

-There are a few commonly agreed upon tests to make sure your dog has enough space in their crate:
+Even if you’re choosing the right size crate for your lab, poodle, or frenchie, here are a few commonly agreed upon tests to make sure your dog has enough space in its crate:

 - Your dog should be able to stand up.
 They shouldn’t have to lie down or slouch to fit.